 Our team combines deep industry and political expertise with best operational practices honed during years of military service to create value for our partners and investors.

 Co-Founder and Managing Partner at the DHIP Group where he leads the infrastructure line of business.
 Mr. Michel directs equity investments in high quality infrastructure assets in the energy, transportation and water/waste asset classes where we possess deep experience and strong industry and political relationships bringing above-average returns and value to our limited partners by custom tailoring financing solutions across a breadth of capital needs, including greenfield and brownfield projects, acquisition finance, liquidity and growth, restructuring and secondary purchases.
-Mr. Michel currently serves as Vice Chairman of the Board of Directors at Integrated Rail and Resources Acquisition Corp.
+Mr. Michel currently serves as the President, Chief Operating Officer and Vice Chairman of the Board of Directors at Integrated Rail and Resources Acquisition Corp.

 Mr. Michel was previously the Managing Director and Head of Project & Structured Finance at Drexel Hamilton, a full-service institutional investment banking and financial advisory firm providing capital solutions to large cap and middle market companies and assisting them to structure and raise equity and debt for a variety of purposes including M&A, working capital, capital expenditures, and refinancings.
 Prior to his time at Drexel Hamilton, Mr. Michel raised capital and worked to structure transactions at Corporate Capital Trust, a $6 billion Business Development Company (BDC) owned and operated by KKR & CNL.